RedHatNordicsSA/ansible-roadshow/labs/lab-5/README.md

 Now Ansible will include all variables defined in *$WORK_DIR/group_vars/dev/* for the servers listed, each time the playbook is run.

-Finally let's encrypt the vault file.
+Finally let's encrypt the vault file, which contains our secret.
+Please note that you will be prompted for a password, it's important that you remember which password to choose.
 In the prompt write:

 ```
 ansible-vault encrypt $WORK_DIR/group_vars/dev/wildflyservers/vault.yml